 The exhibition will end with a drawing of Silvio as a child symbolizing the continuation of life.

 This exhibition curated by Casimiro Di Crescenzo will underline the warmth and mutual support within the Giacometti family and will be followed by an extensive catalog with illustrations and scholarly texts.

-Ottilia Giacometti – A portrait will be on display at Kunsthaus Zurich from 7 February to 3 May 2020.
+Ottilia Giacometti – A portrait will be on display at Kunsthaus Zurich until 19 July 2020.